JKTKops/grape1-programs/secd/BYTECODE.md

 the context of the original `CTL` bytecode, because that bytecode is a tail calling bytecode.
 We want it to return to the context on the stack before we began.
 Well, that's easy!
-We simply don't create a new dump frame before transferring control to the internal bytecode sequence.
+We simply don't create a new dump frame before transferring control to the internal bytecode sequence, and we perform a stack slide to clean up the context of the original `CTL` bytecode before abandoning that context.
+(This is the equivalent of TCO.)
 Everything else is identical.

 The requirement of having a static internal bytecode sequence to invoke is precisely why we do not provide generic `CAP` or `CTL` bytecodes.